 - Vision returning to pre-surgery vision

 That last one’s got to hurt especially if you’re spending upwards of $2,000 per eye.
-According to an FDA study, 45 percent of those who participated in the study (312 people) experienced visual symptoms that they had not experienced before undergoing the surgery.
+According to an FDA study, 45 percent of participants (312 people) experienced visual symptoms that they had not experienced before undergoing the surgery.

 2. Femtosecond Laser Technology

 This new technology is used for two things: to create thin LASIK flaps and to remove eye tissue.
-This procedure is done with laser pulses instead of a blade.
+Doctors perform this procedure with laser pulses instead of a blade.
 This being a new technology is one of its greatest risks.
-As with any new technology, there’s a learning curve for everyone involved, even the doctors.
+As with any technology, there’s a learning curve for everyone involved, even for experienced doctors.

 3. Visian Implantable Collamer Lens Surgery

 Visian ICL surgery includes placing a semi-permanent contact lens into the eye.
-What makes it semi-permanent is that it can be kept in the eye forever or be removed at any time.
+Because it is semi-permanent, it can be kept in the eye forever or be removed at any time.

 One of the most common complications of visian ICL surgery is overcorrection and undercorrection.
 Doctors, of course, try as hard as they can to take the most precise measurements, but there is always room for error.
-A slight miscalculation may result in having the wrong correction done.
+A slight miscalculation may result in the wrong level of correction.
 The only way to fix these poor corrections is through additional LASIK surgery.

 Another common complication is that of halos and glare around light.
 This risk is high whenever operating on a lens.
 It can range from slight to severe.
 This complication also worsens night vision, especially when driving.
 Oncoming headlights can cause heavy amounts of glare and flash blindness.